arezoofde/Hardware-Software_Sensor_Data_Logger/README.md

 # RGB_BUZZER Project

-#### The purpose of this project is to implement RGB and Buzzer, which we implemented using the code snippet below. :shipit:
+#### The purpose of this project is to implement RGB and Buzzer, which we implemented using the code snippet below. :point_down: